The staff at African leading energy conglomerate, Sahara Group, did their bit for the climate change conversation on Wednesday, February 14, 2018.

 The #GoGreenforValentine campaign was a good opportunity to break down the â€˜hows?â€™ and â€˜whys?â€™ to those who might be skeptical about such theories. â€

-The organisation is currently negotiating a number of renewable energy projects which should lessen the dependency on fossil fuels and the many polluting effects that result from its continued use throughout the world.
+The organization is currently negotiating a number of renewable energy projects which should lessen the dependency on fossil fuels and the many polluting effects that result from its continued use throughout the world.